 We’re working with our national partners at Beyond Pesticides to launch the Non Toxic Oregon (NTO) project.
 We are proud to announce a growing number of local governments, including the cities of Eugene, Springfield, Ashland and Talent, as well as Lane County, have committed to NTO pilot projects with the goal of learning the best way to steward our public spaces without the use of any toxic pesticides or chemical fertilizers.
 We host a series of organic land care workshops and technical support services to support city, county and school landscape staff.

 After many months of engagement with the community, Beyond Toxics is pleased that the Willamalane Board of Directors is considering a transition to organic management practices for Dorris Ranch and the hazelnut orchard, both treasured resources.
 We need the community to provide support for these initial steps.
-Please come out and show your support for an organic approach at the Board of Directors meeting on Wednesday and send in your comments via email (see below).
 Help us protect children by supporting non-toxic public spaces.
 Learn more

 The City of Eugene, Willamalane Park District and Lane County Parks and Recreation Department joined the Non Toxics Oregon pilot project and workshop series.
 Eugene is managing municipal golf courses with the goal of being pesticide free.
 [See our YouTube video, Golfing Goes Green] The Willamalane Parks and Recreation, located in Springfield, is testing organic fertilizers and other practices to end pesticide use and reduce water use in two parks located near the Willamette River.
 Eugene also takes its commitment to being a Bee City USA very seriously by reducing pesticides, holding bee surveys and encouraging non toxic landscape practices.
 Nearly 10 Eugene neighborhoods have Pesticide Free parks.